Henry Mancini: Personal life and death

 Mancini married singer Virginia "Ginny" O'Connor in 1947, who died on October 25, 2021, at age 97.
 They had three children, Christopher, Monica, and Felice.

-Mancini died of pancreatic cancer in Los Angeles on June 14, 1994.
+Mancini died of pancreatic cancer and liver cancer in Los Angeles on June 14, 1994.
 He was working at the time on the Broadway stage version of Victor/Victoria, which he never saw on stage.

 Legacy

+Henry Mancini often served as mentor to other composers, most notably John Williams and Gary Stockdale.

-Henry Mancini created a scholarship at UCLA and some of his library and works are archived in the music library at UCLA, with additional materials preserved at the Library of Congress.
+Mancini created a scholarship at UCLA, and some of his library and works are archived in the music library at UCLA, with additional materials preserved at the Library of Congress.

 In 1996, the Henry Mancini Institute, an academy for young music professionals, was founded by Jack Elliott in Mancini's honor, and was later under the direction of composer-conductor Patrick Williams.
 By the mid-2000s, however, the institute could not sustain itself and closed its doors on December 30, 2006.
 The American Society of Composers, Authors and Publishers (ASCAP) Foundation "Henry Mancini Music Scholarship" has been awarded annually since 2001.

 In 2005, the Henry Mancini Arts Academy was opened as a division of the Lincoln Park Performing Arts Center.
 The center is located in Midland, Pennsylvania, minutes away from Mancini's hometown of Aliquippa.
 The Henry Mancini Arts Academy is an evening-and-weekend performing arts program for children from pre-K to grade 12, with some classes also available for adults.
 The program includes dance, voice, musical theater, and instrumental lessons.

-In 2017, the Municipality of Scanno dedicated a street to Mancini, called "Via Henry Mancini".
+Scanno, his father's hometown, dedicated a street to Mancini in 2017.

 The American Film Institute ranked Mancini's songs "Moon River" No. 4 and "Days of Wine and Roses" No. 39 on their 100 Years...100 Songs list, and his score for The Pink Panther No. 20 on their list of the greatest film scores.
 His scores for Breakfast at Tiffany's (1961), Charade (1963), Hatari!
 (1962), Touch of Evil (1958) and Wait Until Dark (1967) were also nominated for the list.